dreasgrech/ACEUIAppLoader/README.md

 3. **Two copies.** Exactly one `ACEUIAppLoader…kspkg` in `mods` — an older copy left beside the new one (`ACEUIAppLoader (1).kspkg`, say) can win instead of it.
-4. **Your other mods.** With several other `.kspkg` mods installed, the game very occasionally picks its own file over ours; which folders that happens in is a coin toss we cannot see from outside.
-That is what the **`…-alternate.zip`** on the release page is for: it is the same loader packed so that the toss lands differently.
-Delete `ACEUIAppLoader.kspkg` and install the alternate zip the same way.
-If installing another mod later brings the problem back, swap again.
+4. **Your other mods.** With several other `.kspkg` mods installed, the game very occasionally uses its own file instead of ours.
+That is what the **`…-alternate.zip`** is for: delete `ACEUIAppLoader.kspkg`, install the alternate zip the same way, and read [why there are two zips](#why-there-are-two-zips) if you want to know what is going on.

 </details>